List of Gotham (franchise) characters: Hugo Strange

 Hugo Strange (portrayed by BD Wong) is obsessed with understanding and manipulating the human mind, he is a professor and Chief of Psychiatry at Arkham Asylum who is connected to the asylum's creation and uses it for his personal experiments on patients, which often results in the worsening of their mental conditions.
 He is the main antagonist of the second half of season 2 Wrath of the Villains, for his involvement with the secret underground Indian Hill facility owned by Wayne Enterprises that performs inhumane medical experiments on super-powered beings, later revealed to have been an overseer of the abandoned Pinewood program that Thomas Wayne started years ago.
 After Thomas disapproved of the project, Strange contracted Patrick Malone to kill the Waynes to keep his continued project a secret.
 While his scientists use experimental reprogramming on Oswald Cobblepot, Strange manages to win Victor Fries's assistance in his experiments of reviving corpses of recently killed criminals.
 After having Victor kill a former Pinewood patient named Karen Jennings in an attempt to conceal his involvement, Strange manages to fully resurrect Theo Galavan and reinvents him into Azrael to have him kill Gordon.
 Later, Strange shredded all his documents to avoid suspicion from the GCPD.
 Strange then managed to resurrect Fish Mooney, also giving her the ability to get people to do her bidding just by making contact.
-In the final battle at the Indian Hill facility, Hugo Strange was caught in the crossfire between Victor Fries and Bridgit Pike only to be resuscitated by Gordon.
-After the bomb was deactivated, Hugo Strange was arrested by the police.
+In the final battle at the Indian Hill facility, Strange was caught in the crossfire between Victor Fries and Bridgit Pike only to be resuscitated by Gordon.
+After the bomb was deactivated, Strange was arrested by the police.